 A volume that is mirrored (also known as RAID 1) has its data duplicated from one hard drive onto another.
-A mirrored volume offers data integrity and immediate access to data in the event of a single hard drive failure.
-Because data is mirrored (duplicated) across two hard drives, only half of the combined capacity of the two drives is available.
+A mirrored volume offers data integrity and immediate access to data in the event one hard drive fails.
+Because data is mirrored and duplicated across two hard drives, only half of the combined capacity of the two drives is available.